Sorebit/sorebit.github.io/content/notes/digital_gardens.md

-Title: digital gardens
+Title: Digital gardens
 Date: 2021-03-26
 Summary: TODO
 Status: draft

 I stumbled upon the term "mental garden" while browsing github.
-Turns out there's a webring[citation needed] of people cultivating their gardens online in public.
+Turns out there's a webring<sup>[citation needed]</sup> of people cultivating their gardens online in public.
 As far as I can tell a mental garden differs from a blog or a microblog by being organized in terms of "notes".
 These notes are linked and backlinked (bidirectional links) together creating a sort of wiki.

+> Cultiver son jardin intérieur - tend to your internal garden

 Browsing through those gardens and remembering [Bill Wurtz's site](https://billwurtz.com/) made me realize this is the type of personal website that I was looking for for quite some time now.
 The thing is